-The ivy clad farmhouse at Ednovean farm has the mellow dignity of a building loved by time but it holds a little secret close to its heart, a little secret of its previous life as a historic 17th-century barn before its renovation to become our home of today.
+The ivy clad farmhouse at Ednovean farm, that occupies a site once used for a Medieval chapel has the mellow dignity of a building loved by time.
+Ednovean it holds a little secret close to its heart, a little secret of its previous life as a historic 17th-century barn before its renovation to become our home of today.

 As we created our home at Ednovean it was important to us not only to honour the integrity of the old building but to reuse or recycle as many of the original materials as we could.
 And so a massive renovation of a trio of Farm buildings began that was to stretch from 1990 until the year 2000.